 The Gaffney’s kitchen:

-The living room fireplace is black in the movie:
+The living room fireplace was black in the movie:

 Read more about the neighborhood on the builder’s website, which says Atlanta is becoming “Hollywood’s East Coast hub.”